sqlfluff/sqlfluff/docs/source/gettingstarted.rst

 You'll see that *SQLFluff* has failed the linting check for this file.
 On each of the following lines you can see each of the problems it has found, with some information about the location and what kind of problem there is.
-The first one has been found on *line 1*, *position 9* (as shown by :code:`L:   1 | P:   9`) and it's a problem with rule *L006* (for a full list of rules, see :ref:`ruleref`).
+One of the errors has been found on *line 1*, *position * (as shown by :code:`L:   1 | P:   9`) and it's a problem with rule *L006* (for a full list of rules, see :ref:`ruleref`).
 From this (and the following error) we can see that the problem is that there